-My current research interests are broadly focused on the area of modern cryptocurrencies.
+My current research interests are very broadly focused on the area of secure distributed ledgers, blockchains, and modern cryptocurrencies.

-My most recent work within this area focuses on some of the major issues in the current Bitcoin implementation and relevant to all ‘blockchained’ cryptocurrencies.
-Our paper develops a framework, onto which cryptocurrencies can be built that we argue comes with some considerable advantages over the single chain models.
-We specifically target the issues of mining pools and transaction delays, and has the potential to offer considerable advantages over Blockchained constructions.
+One recent work within this area focuses on some of the major issues in the current Bitcoin implementation and relevant to all ‘blockchained’ cryptocurrencies.
+The work develops a framework, onto which cryptocurrencies can be built, that comes with some considerable advantages over the standard models.
+We specifically target the issues of mining pools (true-decentralisation) and transaction delays (scalability and throughput).
+This has the potential to offer considerable advantages over Blockchained constructions.

 Blockchain-Free Cryptocurrencies.
 A Rational Framework for Truly Decentralised Fast Transactions.

 http://eprint.iacr.org/2016/871 – under review.
 Co-authors: X. Boyen, T Haines

 I also have a previous paper on the area of Client Puzzles and their potential within Bitcoin, and the more general Blockchain framework, to help prevent DDoS style attacked by partially reusing some of the computational work expended.

 Fair Client Puzzles from the Bitcoin Blockchain

 I have some experience in Fully Homomorphic Encryption (FHE), where we looked at FHE and tried to formalise the early notions that emerged in this area, presenting a clear and holistic guide for understanding FHE:

 https://eprint.iacr.org/2015/1192 – The paper can be found on the eprint archive here, and is currently under review.
 Co-authors: F. Armknecht, C. Boyd, K. Gjøsteen, A. Jäschke, C. A. Reuter, M Strand